huggingface/datasets/ADD_NEW_DATASET.md

  	python datasets-cli dummy_data datasets/<your-dataset-folder> --auto_generate
 	```

-	Examples:
+	Example:

 	```bash
  	python datasets-cli dummy_data ./datasets/snli --auto_generate
 	```

-	If this doesn't work more information on how to add dummy data can be found in the doc [here](https://huggingface.co/docs/datasets/share_dataset.html#adding-dummy-data).
+	If this doesn't work more information on how to add dummy data can be found in the documentation [here](https://huggingface.co/docs/datasets/share_dataset.html#adding-dummy-data).

 2. Now test that both the real data and the dummy data work correctly using the following commands: